DavidGugea/Fullstack-Vue-3/README.md

 Vue gives us the ability to pass data from a parent component down to a child component with the help of props.
 In Vue, props are attributes that need to be given a value in the parent component and have to be explicitly declared in the child component.
 As a result, props can only flow in a single direction (parent to child), and never in the opposite direction (child to parent)

+# 3. Single-file components

+## Managing data between components

+We’ve stressed that components should be as self-contained and isolated as much as possible.
+Taking into account the scope of our application - we know that there should be some level of communication between the components (e.g. submitting an event entry in CalendarEntry should surface an event on CalendarDay).
+This brings us to component communication and/or state management.

+### Parent-Child Components

+Since every component has it’s own isolated scope, child components can never (and should never) reference data directly from parent components.
+For a child component to access data from a parent, data has to flow from the parent down to the child with the help of props.
+This design greatly simplifies the understanding of an applications data flow since child components will never be able to mutate parent state directly.

+### Child-Parent Components

+Since props can only flow in a single direction from parent to child, children components can only directly communicate with a parent through custom events.
+Vue’s custom events work by triggering events within a particular component, $emit(nameOfEvent), and listening for that event in another component, $on(nameOfEvent).
+Data can also be passed through these events.

+### Sibling Components

+Managing data between sibling components are more difficult than that of parent-child (or childparent).
+Props cannot be used since sibling components are independent of one another (i.e. a sibling component isn’t rendered within another sibling component).

+Managing data between sibling components in Vue can be categorized in three main buckets:

+* Using a global event bus
+* Using a simple, shared store object (for simple state management)
+* Using the state management library Vue